 Sometimes it can be helpful to have an evaluation that takes a fresh look at what is going on with respect to diagnosis and/or treatment.
-Other providers may seek out these type of consultations from us or you may choose to seek this out on your own.
+Other providers may seek out these type of consultations from us, or you may choose to seek this out on your own.
 We are happy to work collaboratively with an existing treatment team to provide additional insights.
-We also will conduct evaluations for prescribing therapeutic service animals for conditions such as Post-Traumatic Stress Disorder and outside independent evaluations for children seeking Individualized Education Plans from their school districts.
+We also conduct evaluations for prescribing therapeutic service animals for conditions such as Post-Traumatic Stress Disorder, and outside independent evaluations for children seeking Individualized Education Plans from their school districts.
 If any of these types of assessment are what you are looking for, please let us know when booking the appointment.

-For many people, especially those who have been receiving mental health care for years without making much progress, there is often a gap in the understanding of what is going on for the person.
+For many people, especially those who have been receiving mental health care for years without making much progress, there is often a gap in understanding what is going on for the person.
 CAS is designed to help children, adults, and families with complex needs leverage the diverse strengths of our clinicians to take the time to really figure it out.
 Only after we have reached a shared understanding can we offer a meaningful treatment plan.